Short Memoir: All I Have Is Now

 Yung Suk Kim

 At age 15, one day after school, I came down with a severe fever and thought it was just the flu.
 However, about two weeks later, I was diagnosed with meningitis and lost three days of my memory while I was hospitalized.
-After three days, I got to normalcy and stayed in the hospital for about a month.
+After three days, I got back to normalcy and stayed in the hospital for about a month.
 Antibiotics worked very well.
 Everything returned to normal.
 The doctor told me, "You are lucky because the survival rate for this disease is close to zero.
 Usually, 50% of patients get paralyzed, and the other 50% die."
 I realized that God saved me from that disease when I was 15.
 I thanked God and reflected on his care and will for me.
 Again, this experience has carved me very much, pushing my mind to seek the ultimate meaning of life.

 Much time has passed since then.
-I forgot about my past illness or turmoil.
+I forgot about my past illness and turmoil.
 I was full of secular visions and ambitions in life.
 I graduated from college (Kyungpook National University) and passed a job interview and test for a promising company.
 I got a medical exam and felt genuinely happy about my first job.
-However, the following day, I received a call from the company informing me that I had been found to have a severe liver disease.
+However, the following day, I received a call from the company informing me that I had been found to have a liver disease.
 As a result, I was denied the opportunity to work with them.
 I was utterly disappointed.
 It was a bombshell to my dream and crushed me to the bottom.

-Then I needed to focus on my health for some time, going through a dark period.
+Then, I needed to focus on my health for some time, going through a dark period.
 I eventually recovered.
 The key to my recovery was complete rest.
 During this time, I wrote reflections about God, myself, and the world around me.
 I showed resilience and returned to a normal life.

 Later, I found a new job at a bigger company called Gold Star (now LG Electronics), married a beautiful woman, and had three adorable daughters.
 Our family life seemed happy.
 A few years later, in 1991, my company sent me to its foreign operation in Panama, and our family moved there.
 Later, we relocated to Miami to establish the company’s branch office.
-Looking back on my life, however, I was not very happy.
-I pondered the future and realized I did not find much joy in my work.
-Then I thought about my childhood religious experience.
-Through ups and downs, turns and twists, I made a big decision after consulting with my wife.
-That is to study theology and become a pastor.
-This decision was the most radical one in my life and family.
+I enjoyed my work and life with my family.
+I traveled frequently to Latin American countries and Caribbean islands.
+I saw business growing and learned a lot about diverse cultures.

 Over the years, my family has invested significantly in my education and choices, and I am truly grateful to them for their support.
 Life has treated me well; I have been successful in my academic pursuits, which include teaching, researching, and publishing.
 All of my daughters have graduated from both college and graduate school.
 They are now happily married and doing well in their lives.

+Today is a gift I have been given, and tomorrow is beyond my control, but I trust that the Lord is always with me.
 I was reborn with turbulence, and now I try to see things freshly through the eyes of this humbling experience.

 A few months later, I finished my final manuscript on the book How to Read the Gospels and wrote the Acknowledgments.